bbhunter/mirage/docs/user_guide.md

 ## Mirage Modules With API Keys

-Two pre-built Mirage modules require API keys from the organizations supplying the data.
-These are the VirusTotal and IBM X-Force modules.
-Accounts with both organizations are free and come out of the box with API access which can be obtained here for [VirusTotal](https://www.virustotal.com/gui/join-us) and here for [IBM X-Force](https://www.ibm.com/security/xforce).
+Three pre-built Mirage modules require API keys from the organizations supplying the data.
+These are the VirusTotal, IBM X-Force and Shodan modules.
+Accounts with each both organization are free and come out of the box with API access which can be obtained here for [VirusTotal](https://www.virustotal.com/gui/join-us), here for [IBM X-Force](https://www.ibm.com/security/xforce) and here for [Shodan](https://account.shodan.io/register).

 1. To edit the VirusTotal module, use the following command: